Béthune: Geography

 Béthune is located in the former province of Artois.
 It is situated 73 km south-east of Calais, 33 km west of Lille, and 186 km north of Paris.

 Landmarks

 Béthune is a town rich in architectural heritage and history.
 It has, among other features, a large paved square with shops, cafés, and a 47 m (133 steps) belfry standing in the center from the top of which the Belgian border can be seen.
 The chime of the belfry is composed of thirty-six bells.
-A belfry (French:"beffroi") has stood on the site since 1346.
+A belfry has stood on the site since 1346.
 The current belfry plays melodies every 15 minutes, including the ch'ti (regional patois) children's lullaby "min p'tit quinquin" (my little darling).
 In 2005, the belfry was inscribed on the UNESCO World Heritage List as part of the Belfries of Belgium and France site, because of its architecture and testimony to the rise of municipal power in Europe.